 The above ingredient list is from Dr. Bronner's Peppermint Toothpaste.

 Many natural health products use foods or food derivatives as ingredients.
 This goes for both personal care products like soap and for dental care products like toothpaste.
 These formulations are generally created with the idea that consumers shouldn’t expose themselves to chemical compounds that wouldn’t be safe enough to consume.

 Glycerin is the first-listed ingredient and contains around 4 calories per gram.

 Aloe juice, coconut flour and coconut oil also contain calories, but there's likely a small amount of these ingredients in each serving.

 The other ingredients contain zero calories.

-We would estimate the calorie content to be slightly higher for this natural toothpaste than the Crest toothpaste.
+We would estimate the calorie content to be slightly higher (around 5-8 calories per serving) for this natural toothpaste than the Crest toothpaste.

 Whether someone consumes 5 calories or 0.5 calories while brushing their teeth will not make a significant weight loss difference.
-The calorie difference between "high calorie" (natural) toothpaste and "low calorie" (commercial) toothpaste is likely a single calorie or less.
+The calorie difference between "high calorie" (natural) toothpaste and "low calorie" (commercial) toothpaste is likely a few calories or less.